ManuGC22/ManuGC22/README.md

 <div id="aboutme">
   <br>
   <p>
 I am a software engineer, passionate about building knowledge to understand how things work.
 Love solving complex problems especially if the answer comes in the most unexpected way.
-Proficient in front-end and back-end development.
+Proficient in front-end development with knowledge of back-end development.

 Making a positive impact in every place I reach is my purpose, code it's my toolbox.
   </p>